The Skin I Live In poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Skin I Live In against these established plot points, we can identify how Pedro Almodóvar utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Skin I Live In within the drama genre.

 Pedro Almodóvar's Structural Approach